 At Hostelworld, data and analytics is the foundation of their digital marketing strategy.
-“It helps us learn more about our customers so that we can build more personalisation to encourage greater community interaction,” says Otto Rosenberger, CMO of Hostelworld Group.
+“It helps us learn more about our customers so that we can build more personalization to encourage greater community interaction,” says Otto Rosenberger, CMO of Hostelworld Group.

-“Even though we’re sending out so many more emails, we’re seeing lower unsubscribe rates and higher click-through rates.
+“Even though we’re sending out so many more emails, we’re seeing lower unsubscribe rates and higher clic-through rates.
 The difference is we’re using segmentation to target customers with only the deals and information that they’ll find interesting,” says Rosenberger.

 For those racing to catch up with data and analytics, investing in the right tools to help streamline and automate data collection and analytics is important.
-Equally important is to not be afraid of learning new skills that will allow you to access and manipulate data so you can achieve greater personalisation and relevancy with your messages.
+Equally important is to not be afraid of learning new skills that will allow you to access and manipulate data so you can achieve greater personalization and relevancy with your messages.

 3. Create compelling content.

 Email may be easy and inexpensive as a marketing tool, but if it’s not impactful, you’re wasting your time and your customers’ time.
-In one survey by Adobe, 69 per cent of respondents said they would like to be contacted by brands through email — however, they preferred marketing emails that were less about promotions and more about providing information.
+In one survey by Adobe, 69 percent of respondents said they would like to be contacted by brands through email — however, they preferred marketing emails that were less about promotions and more about providing information.

 One way to create more compelling emails is to go beyond your products to marketing your brand.
-Sell customers your brand personality, promote what is different about it and tell them why they should do business with you.
+Sell customers your brand personality, promote what is different about it, and tell them why they should do business with you.

 In a survey by Email on Acid, coding for email was identified as a top pain point of the creation process.
-Almost 40 per cent of marketers stated that having that tools that could fix code would most help the email creation process, followed by a more streamlined testing system (24.6 per cent).
+Almost 40 percent of marketers stated that having that tools that could fix code would most help the email creation process, followed by a more streamlined testing system (24.6 percent).
 Closely aligning your email creation and delivery tools so that changes automatically sync, especially if you’re working with a creative agency, can also accelerate the creation process and eliminate a lot of time-consuming back-and-forth on minor edits.